-- Event photography: Easily and quickly batch process large quantities of images shot using the same setup, by applying the same settings to all images automatically. - Studio photography: Full control over the individual images in your composite allow you to carefully construct realistic results that cannot be shot practically. - Advertising campaigns: Batch processing includes controls for easily creating consistency in layout across multiple exported images in different sizes and aspect ratios.
+- Event photography: Easily and quickly batch process large quantities of images shot using the same setup, by applying the same settings to all images automatically.
+Hot Folder import and export allow you to set up once, and have all images processed automatically as soon as they are captured. - Studio photography: Full control over the individual images in your composite allow you to carefully construct realistic results that cannot be shot practically. - Advertising campaigns: Batch processing includes controls for easily creating consistency in layout across multiple exported images in different sizes and aspect ratios.
 Easily add text and other graphics to your composites using the built-in tools. - Catalogs: Green screen photography makes it simple to replace backdrops behind your models or products, to add imagery that enhances the products being sold. - and much more.